Goober and the Ghost Chasers

-Goober and the Ghost Chasers is an animated television series produced by Hanna-Barbera Productions, broadcast on ABC from September 8, 1973, to August 30, 1975.
+Goober and the Ghost Chasers is an American animated television series produced by Hanna-Barbera Productions, broadcast on ABC from September 8 to December 22, 1973.
 A total of 16 half-hour episodes of Goober and the Ghost Chasers were produced.
-The show's episodes were later serialized as part of the syndicated weekday series Fred Flintstone and Friends in 1977–78.
+It was later serialized as part of the syndicated weekday series Fred Flintstone and Friends during 1977–78.
 On cable, it was shown as part of USA Cartoon Express and on Boomerang starting in 2000.

 Like many animated television programs created by Hanna-Barbera in the 1970s, the show contained a laugh track created by the studio.
 Cartoon Network and Boomerang airings of the show have the track muted.

-Goober and the Ghost Chasers are shown on a list in the Velma episode "Velma Makes a List".

 Plot

-Similar to Hanna-Barbera's successful Scooby-Doo, Where Are You!, Goober and the Ghost Chasers also features a group of teenagers (Ted, Gilly and Tina) solving spooky mysteries with their Saluki Goober.
-Writing for Ghost Chasers Magazine, the group uses their equipment from the Apparition Kit (like the Specter Detector, the Poltergeist Powder, etc.) when it comes to determining whether the ghost is real or not.
-The major differences were that the ghosts they eventually find are real and would help in defeating the fake ghosts.
-Some of those people behind the mask of some fake ghosts are not criminals.
-Goober had the power to become invisible (but could not control it) and his closest human companion is reckless instead of cowardly.
-Also unlike Scooby-Doo, Goober can speak more clearly, but speaks only to "break the fourth wall" with a comment aimed at the viewers; otherwise, he merely barks.
+Similar to Hanna-Barbera's earlier series Scooby-Doo, Where Are You!, Goober and the Ghost Chasers centers on three teenagers—Ted, Gilly and Tina—solving mysteries with their companion Goober, a spindly, green-colored Saluki who can involuntarily become invisible.
+Writing for the Ghost Chasers Magazine, the group travel to various places and use equipment from their Apparition Kit to determine whether or not the ghost is real.
+Eventually, the group comes across the real ghost, which would help in defeating the fake ghosts; in some instances, the impostors are not actually criminals.
+Compared to Scooby-Doo, Goober can speak more clearly, but his dialogue is not understood by other characters; Goober's lines are mainly fourth wall-breaking retorts.

-In eight of the first 11 episodes, the Partridge Kids (from The Partridge Family) were regular members of the cast, with their live-action counterparts voicing the parts.
-They disappear after the eleventh episode and did not appear when other guest stars appeared.
+Guest appearances

+The Partridge children, characters from The Partridge Family, made semi-regular appearances in the series, featuring in eight episodes; their respective voice actors reprised their roles.
+Wilt Chamberlain and Michael Gray each appeared once.